 Last, Dr. Weintraub will not hesitate to turn patients away if he feels they are not good candidates for surgery.
 If a surgery is not in someone’s best interest, he will be the first to say so.
 However, when a patient is a good candidate, the results produced by Dr. Weintraub can be magical, and he feels that it is an honor to give patients a gift they can enjoy for the rest of their lives.

-Dr. Weintraub and his staff will be happy to discuss Rhinoplasty surgery with you.
+Dr. Weintraub and his staff will be happy to discuss male rhinoplasty surgery with you.
 Please call our office for a private consultation.
 We hope you look forward to our warm welcome and the opportunity for us to help you make an educated and confident decision.

-CLICK HERE to contact our office today and set up your consultation for a Nose Surgery.
+CLICK HERE to contact our office today and set up your consultation for a rhinoplasty surgery.